Home Health Tips Health Concerns Site Index Glossary

 Labeling of genetically engineered food will enable consumers to avoid products produced in manners contradictory to religious, spiritual and/or ethical beliefs.

-Consumers simply have a right to chose for themselves between genetically engineered and non-genetically engineered products.
+Consumers simply have a right to choose for themselves between genetically engineered and non-genetically engineered products.

 What are people doing?